 Research about the freehand tattooing process.
 It’ll definitely come in handy!
 Even if you’re not interested in freehand tattooing, there’ll be times when your stencil will smudge.
 Knowing how to draw on the human body will help you with that.
 You can also draw on fruit if there’s no one willing to help you with this.

 Last tip we can give you for this is, try out henna!
 Henna is a traditional dye that has been used since the Bronze Age to embellish girls’ bodies.
 It can stain the skin for up to two weeks, so perhaps hold this method off until you’ve advanced a bit with your drawing skills.
+Be carefull, people can react allergic to henna way more often then with real tattoos.

-Introduction to the equiptment
+Introduction to the equipment

 Although tattooing is definitely an art-form aswell, the equiptment is totally different!
 The tattoo machine is thicker and heavier than your pencils or pens, the skin is inconsistent unlike your paper, etc… The art media is just barely comparable to those you’re used to.
 There’s a few things you can do beforehand to make the transition a tad easier later on.